 Zoom makes it super easy to stream live speeches during back-to-school night.
 Simply set up a meeting link prior to back-to-school night and share it – plus details of the event – on the school’s website and on social media.
 (Pro Tip: Download one of our fun social media graphics to pair with your social post!)
 On the night of the event, connect to Zoom using the meeting link and set up the speaker in front of a computer screen so virtual attendees can see and listen in.

 A back-to-school slide presentation on a simple PowerPoint is a tried and true way to provide parents with key information about the school calendar, parent-group, known plans for the school year, class expectations, and how to get involved.
 This can easily be shared online before, during, or after the official back-to-school night so parents can view it when convenient for them.
-Add the presentation (converted to .pdf) to the school’s website, then share the link on social media.
+Add the presentation (converted to .pdf) to the school or class website, then share the link on social media.